Tornadoes of 1949: November 24

 Three deadly tornadoes struck Alabama.
 An estimated F4 tornado tore through Fairview, Oneonta and Taits Gap, damaging or destroying 32 homes and 84 other structures.
-100 head of cattle were killed and several of the homes were completely blown away.
+Approximately 100 head of cattle were killed and several of the homes were completely blown away.
 It caused 44 injuries and four fatalities with three of the fatalities occurring in an Easley home while the other took place in an Oneonta home.
 At the same time as this tornado, an estimated F2 tornado traveled from Hackneyville to Northeastern Alexander City.
 It picked up one house and tossed it 150 yd into another house, where it was demolished.
 All 10 occupants, a woman and nine children, in the first house were killed while 10 more people in the other house were injured.
 Another estimated F2 tornado struck Sand Mountain, South Henagar, and North Mentone, although the damage path indicated that it only touched down on ridge tops.
 Three homes were destroyed, seven others were damaged, one person was killed and 20 others were injured.
-Overall, the tornadoes killed 15 and injured 74.
+Overall, the tornadoes killed 15 people and injured 74 more.